tl-ecosystem/tleng/README.md

 ## The planned full releases are:

-- 2.0 Documentation ( <- we are here, beta publication of git page)
+- 2.0 Documentation and publication of git page ( <- we are here, beta)

 - 2.1 Hitbox and Coordination (simplify code, update/implement TODOs, examples)